insight-creative/Insight-Creative-2021/content/blog/this-post-is-going-to-be-all-about-you/index.md

 ---
 layout: blog
+title: "This post is going to be all about you."
 seo:
   title: "This post is going to be all about you."
   description: "Just as Dale Carnegie said, everyone’s favorite subject is themselves.
 So it’s no coincidence that many brands are personalizing themselves to get noticed.
 Take Coca-Cola, Snickers and Bud Light for example.
 They are practically setting this new trend."